Patrick Kielty: Acting

 Kielty performed in the play A Night in November in August 2007 in the Grand Opera House, Belfast, and also in productions in London and in 2008 in The Olympia Theatre in Dublin.
 A documentary about the production of the play starring Kielty was released in 2008.

 In 2023, he appeared in the film Ballywalter, playing Shane, a stand-up comic.
 He also appeared as himself in episode one of the BBC One comedy Queen of Oz.
 Kielty is seen and heard on his radio programme questioning the outrageous antics of spoiled spare to the British crown, Queen Georgiana, played by Catherine Tate.

+In 2026, he cameoed as himself on The Late Late Show on Netflix's How to Get to Heaven from Belfast.

 Personal life

 Kielty identifies as Irish and Northern Irish, stating also that "Northern Ireland is part of the UK so that means there's a part of me that's British."

+Between 1998 and 2003, Kielty was in a high-profile relationship with Irish presenter and model Amanda Byram.

 Kielty married English television presenter Cat Deeley (his former Fame Academy co-host) in a private ceremony in Rome on 29 September 2012.
-On 29 July 2025, they announced that they had separated.

 Their first son was born in January 2016, and a second in June 2018.
-Hosting the BBC Radio 5 Live afternoon show on 28 October 2020 (sitting in for Nihal Arthanayake) he talked of his relationship with Deeley saying, "first find a woman out of your league and then convince her she isn't".
-Prior to his relationship with Deeley, Kielty was in a high-profile relationship with Irish presenter and model Amanda Byram for five years, separating in 2003.
+On 29 July 2025, the couple announced that they had separated.

 Kielty is a lifelong fan of Manchester United.